 If you need financial support to pay for Nurtec ODT, or if you need help understanding your insurance coverage, help is available.
 For example:

 - A savings program called Nurtec OneSource is available for Nurtec ODT.
 For more information and to find out if you’re eligible for support, call 833-468-7832 or visit the program website.
-Note that to qualify for the program, you must have private insurance.
-This does not include Medicare or another government insurance.
+To qualify for the program, you must have private insurance.
+This does not include Medicare or other government insurance.

 - Some websites provide details about drug assistance programs, ways to make the most of your insurance coverage, and links to savings cards and other services.
 Two such websites are: